W3rni0/HacktivityCon_CTF_2020/readme.md

 so now that we know how the hex value is created we can use a nice attack that John Hammond showed in a [recent video](https://www.youtube.com/watch?v=f-iz_ZAS258).

-Because we know that input of length higher than 32 gives us an output with 64 more characters we can assume that the plaintext (our input appended to the flag) is split into blocks of 32 characters, so when our input is 32 characters long the first block in the ciphertext (first 64 characters in the ciphertext) is entirely our input and the second block in the ciphertext is the flag with the padding, and when our input is 31 characters long the first block in the ciphertext is our input with the first letter of the flag in the end.\
+Because we know that input of length higher than 32 gives us an output with 64 more characters we can assume that the plaintext (our input appended to the flag and padded) is split into blocks of 32 characters, so when our input is 32 characters long the first block in the ciphertext (first 64 characters in the ciphertext) is entirely our input and the second block in the ciphertext is the flag with the padding, and when our input is 31 characters long the first block in the ciphertext is our input with the first letter of the flag in the end.\
-so we can use a string of 31 characters and iterate over all the characters and check if the first block in the ciphertext when the input is our string appended to this (so the block is entirely our input) is equal to the first block of the ciphertext when the input is only our string (so the block is our input and the first character of the flag), after finding the first letter we can do the same for the second letter now using a string of 30 appended to the discovered first letter and so on for all the latter using the discovered start of the flag, more formally:
+so we can use a string of 31 characters and iterate over all the characters and check if the first block in the ciphertext when the input is our string appended to this (so the block is entirely our input) is equal to the first block of the ciphertext when the input is only our string (so the block is our input and the first character of the flag), after finding the first letter we can do the same for the second letter now using a string of 30 appended to the discovered first letter and so on for all the latter using the discovered start of the flag as the end of the string, more formally:

 ![](assets//images//aesthetic_6.png)